vikchupak/DevOps/Linux/LogicalCores.md

 - **Logical cores** with Hyper-Threading operate **concurrently**, sharing the resources of a single physical core.
 - They do not run completely **simultaneously**, as they must share certain parts of the CPU core, like the execution units, so their execution is interleaved.
 - While they give the appearance of doubling the number of cores, the actual performance improvement depends on how well the system can utilize the physical core's shared resources.

+## Does a Hyper-Threaded physical core have an own thread?

 ![image](https://github.com/user-attachments/assets/2c7b1581-ffd4-4016-bd69-9886b3b39d76)